Checking accounts offer the best combination of low fees, discount eligibility and security for most drivers.

 Ask potential insurers about their accepted payment methods during the quote process.
 Some companies may accept mobile payments indirectly through their mobile apps, even if they don't accept them through third-party services.

 Other digital payment services like Apple Pay, Google Pay or Venmo are not widely accepted by major insurers.
-However, some smaller or regional companies may offer these options.
+Some smaller or regional companies may offer these options.

-Getting Car Insurance Online: Automated Payments & Other Discounts
+Getting Car Insurance Online: Automated Payments and Other Discounts

-You can reduce your payments with car insurance discounts from your provider.
-Smart discount stacking can save you hundreds of dollars annually.
-Below are common car insurance discounts related to payments:
+Car insurance discounts reduce your payments.
+Discount stacking saves you hundreds of dollars annually.
+Here are common car insurance discounts related to payments:

 Discount Type | Description |